TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/bissc_example.md

 \note BiSS-C firmware will only run with ICSSG Core Clock running at 200 MHz or 300 MHz frequency.
 225/250/333 MHz values are not supported due to clock divider requirements.

+\endcond

+\cond SOC_AM261X

+BISS-C diagnostic application does the following:

+- Configures pinmux, GPIO, UART, ICSS clock
+- Initializes ICSSM1-PRU0
+- Initializes default parameters, loads the PRU firmware & executes it.

+This application is controlled with a terminal interface using a serial over USB connection between the PC host and the EVM.
+Please connect a USB cable between the PC and the EVM/LP.
+A serial terminal application (like teraterm/ hyperterminal/ minicom) is then run on the host.
+To configure, select the serial port corresponding to the port emulated over USB by the EVM.
+The host serial port should be configured to 115200 baud, no parity, 1 stop bit and no flow control.

+The BISS-C receiver firmware running on ICSSM1-PRU0 provides a defined interface.
+The BISS-C diagnostic application interacts with the BISS-C receiver firmware interface.
+It then presents the user with menu options to select Data ID code.
+The application collects the data entered by the user and configures the relevant interface.
+Then via the BISS-C receiver interface, the command is triggered.
+Once the command completion is indicated by the interface, the status of the transaction is checked.
+If the Status indicates success, the result is presented to the user.

+\note BiSS-C firmware will only run with ICSSG Core Clock running at 200 MHz or 300 MHz frequency.
+225/250/333 MHz values are not supported due to clock divider requirements.

+\endcond

+\cond SOC_AM243X
 ## Channel Selection In Sysconfig

 \image html bissc_syscfg_ch_sel.png      "Channel Selection In Sysconfig"

 \image html Endat_channel_selection_configuration.png     "BiSS-C configuration selection between Single/Multi channel "

+\endcond

 ## Important files and directory structure